mathewlowry/myhub-gpt/MyHub on the ATmosphere.md

 This path is already well-served, as:

 * there are plenty of stand-alone inboxes out there
-* Obsidian and others like it already provide excellent thinking tools based on markdown files, and are easily extensible (eg see my [[ReadingQ]] Obsidian plugin)
+* Obsidian and others like it already provide excellent thinking tools based on markdown files, and are easily extensible (eg see my [[ReadingQ Manager Obsidian Plugin]] Obsidian plugin)
 * [Groundmist](https://myhub.ai/@mathewlowry/?types=like&types=do&types=think&timeframe=anytime&quality=all&tags=groundmist) allows users to push local files to their PDS, from where they can be published by any CMS using the PDS for storage.
 ## Business model: where's the revenue?